AmrTamer23/quizMaster/README.md

 ## Deployment

-You can visit www.quizmasterr.vercel.app or, run it on your machine by
+You can visit quizmasterr.vercel.app or, run it on your machine by
 ```bash
 npm install
 ```